martensievers/martensievers/README.md

 # Hi, I'm Marten 👋👨🏼‍💻

-I'm a senior software engineer bridging UI magic with bvackend power to creaft seamless digital experiences.
+I'm a senior software engineer bridging UI magic with backend power to creaft seamless digital experiences.
 I'm passionate about anything related to building new applications that aim at making peoples everyday better!

 ### About me